-San Antonio, TX (population: 1,402,013) has four radiology technician schools within its city limits.
-The College of Health Care Professions, the highest ranked school in the city with a radiology technician program, has a total student population of 163.
-It is the 1092nd highest ranked school in the USA and the 47th highest in the state of Texas (#1 is Rice University).
+San Antonio, TX (population: 1,402,013) has three radiology technician schools within its city limits.
+Baptist Health System School of Health Professions, the highest ranked school in the city with a radiology technician program, has a total student population of 458.
+It is the 4965th highest ranked school in the USA and the 278th highest in the state of Texas (#1 is Rice University).

 Radiology Technician students from San Antonio schools who go on to become radiology technicians, professor of radiologies, assistant professor of radiologies, radiologic technologists, etc. have a good chance at finding employment.
 Also, Radiologic technologists and technicians make on average $54,180 per year and there are about 213,560 of them employed in the US today.